What I Think About Before I Adopt a New Tool

 Temporary platforms can create long-term or permanent complications.

 A well-designed system anticipates change.
-Before committing, ask:
+Before committing to a new tool, ask:

 Retrieval: The ability to locate, access, and use the information you need quickly and consistently when you need it.